|Amateur music is the best thing in the world||

 I also thought about my current retirement-era activities: Music Match (a website for discovering other musicians) and Numula (a way to make expressive music using computers).
 I'm happy and proud that I'm doing both of these.
 I have no idea if either of these will have any impact at all, but they're the best ways I can think of, given my skill set, to contribute to amateur music.

 I keep saying "amateur"; what about professional music?
 Of course, I love to hear music played by people like Grigori Sokolov and Yuja Wang - absolute geniuses, the world's greatest.
 But I don't feel a need to go to their concerts.
-I'd much rather hear Esa-Matti playing piano in my living room than hear Yuja at Davies Hall (from the 40th row, with the guy next to me rustling his damn program)..
+I'd much rather hear my friend Esa-Matti playing piano in my living room than hear Yuja at Davies Hall (from the 40th row, with the guy next to me rustling his damn program).
 If I want to hear "perfect" performances of a piece, I'll find them on YouTube.

 There are things about pro music that weird me out or that seem unhealthy.
 It's top-down, driven by fund-raising foundations and gifts from billionaires.
 The pros play the same pieces over and over - at some point the thrill is surely gone.
 They play on a stage, under spotlights, far from the audience, which is massed like a herd of cattle.
-The pros are in cutthroat competition with each other, from their conservatory days onward.
+They're are in cutthroat competition with each other, from their conservatory days onward.

 What about other art forms - theater, dance, visual arts, literature, and so on?
 I love them too, and I don't mean to diss them, but they don't have what amateur music does.
 They all have amateur activity, but not on the same scale as music.
-There's amateur theater, but for some reason it's extremely rare.
+There's amateur theater, but for some reason it's rare.
 Maybe it's harder to stage a play than to put on a concert, and perhaps the audience is smaller.
 In my experience, there's more snootiness and ego in theater than in music.

 And some of the art forms don't have much of a social component.
 There are poetry slams and book groups, but most literature is produced and consumed in isolation.